How do I find the right window seals for my wooden window?

 Features:

-• The choice of the right glazing gasket depends on factors such as the thickness of the glass, the frame material and the individual sealing requirements.
+- The choice of the appropriate glazing gasket depends on factors such as the thickness of the glass, the frame material and the individual requirements for tightness.

 4. are there different profiles of wooden window seals?